louis-young/louisyoung.co.uk/README.md

 ## Description

-A personal blog website - built with Gatsby consuming articles written in markdown (MDX).
+A personal blog website that has interactive articles and sleek code snippets.

 ## Motivation